 With the rise of data downtime and the increasing complexity of the data stack, observability has emerged as a critical concern for data teams.
 But what exactly is Data Observability?

-Observability is highly available for engineers since it encompasses a wide range of activities. unlike the data quality standards and technologies that are associated with the concept of a data warehouse, Data Observability goes much beyond simply defining the problem.
-It offers enough background for the engineers to come up with remedial measures for mitigating the issues and initiate dialogues to avoid making the same mistake again.
+Observability pipelines are highly available for engineers since they encompass a wide range of activities.
+Unlike the data quality standards and technologies associated with the concept of a data warehouse, Data Observability goes much beyond simply defining the problem.
+It offers enough background for the engineers to devise remedial measures for mitigating the issues and initiate dialogues to avoid making the same mistake again.

 1) Data Observability enhances trust in data